 “There is no reason to delay preparing your tax return,” said Gary Duboff, director of tax and accounting at MBAF.
 If you need a tax refund, the sooner you file, the better.
 If you owe money, you can file your tax return now and pay your tax bill on July 15th with no interest, fine or other penalties.
 Anyway, this is a great time to concentrate, gather information and send it to your tax professional. "

 In any case, the tax refund will be within 90 days after filing

 The sooner you apply, the sooner you will receive a refund, but the deadlines for receipt are likely to remain the same.

-“The IRS usually refunds within 90 days of receiving the tax return,” Wieder said.
-“I suppose that will not change: if you submit an application earlier than July, you will receive a refund earlier.”
+"The IRS usually returns money within 90 days of receiving your tax return," Wieder said.
+"I guess this will not change: if you apply before July, you will receive your refund earlier."

 If circumstances have changed, expectation may mean less financial assistance.

 Federal Coronavirus Financial Assistance, which the US Treasury sends to all relevant taxpayers, is based on your individual tax returns for 2019.
 If you have not filed your tax return for 2019, the payment will be based on your tax return for 2018.

 “In most cases, this amount is likely to be the same because your income, registration status and household probably have not changed,” Duboff said. - However, if your income is dramatically different, your filing status has changed, or you have a child in 2019, the payment may be higher or lower than based on the 2018 return.
 If you haven't received your check yet, it's not too late to file your 2019 tax return and get paid properly. "

 However, if you have already received the check based on the tax return of 2018 and in the end you will receive a different amount, you will receive the difference next year.

 “In case the final payment is different, there will be a credit reconciliation when filing the 2020 tax return,” Duboff said.